 Manage the money you earn from video game sales

 However you monetise your video games, you need a way of managing the money your earn.

-Xace is a new kind of bank account specially primed for businesses operating in the digital and online space.
-If your gaming company accepts payments in multiple currencies (including crypto) and has customers in numerous countries, you need a business bank account which allows you to receive and manage that money securely and at the lowest exchange rate.
+Xace is a new kind of payment account specially primed for businesses operating in the digital and online space.
+If your gaming company accepts payments in multiple currencies (including crypto) and has customers in numerous countries, you need a business account which allows you to receive and manage that money securely and at the lowest exchange rate.